 I don’t think about Domestic Violence much but when I researched books for kids on this topic, the titles alone broke my heart.
 And when I went looking for them at the library, my entire list was not on the shelves.
 Strange, huh?

-I’m glad that there is a month every year that raises awareness about domestic violence because it’s under my radar in my day to day life.
+I’m glad that there is a month every year that raises awareness about domestic violence because it’s under my radar in my day-to-day life.
 Luckily, there are brave souls out there who fight on behalf of victims of domestic violence.

-One such stand out is actor Patrick Steward.
+One such standout is actor Patrick Steward.
 I knew him from my obsession years ago with Star Trek: The Next Generation where he played Captain Jean Luc Picard.
 Watch this video below in which he answers a question from a brave soul about violence against women and what matters most to Patrick Steward.

 Patrick Steward and Domestic Violence

 It’s a difficult subject to read about domestic violence in children’s literature.
-It’s important, though, for kids who experience fear from their parents or step parents fighting to be able to talk about it.
+It’s important, though, for kids who experience fear from their parents or step-parents fighting to be able to talk about it.
 I hope this list helps kids who need these kinds of books.
 Can you please help me add to this list?
 Thank you!

 Picture Books for Kids About Domestic Violence from Different Perspectives